W1ldPo1nter/django-queryable-properties/docs/filters.md

 ```

 These filters may also be combined with filters for other fields or queryable properties and can also be used in nested
-filter expressions using `Q` objects, i.e. the queryable properties can be treated like a regular model field.
+filter expressions using `Q` objects, i.e. the queryable properties can be treated like regular model fields.